-- 2. With an accurate AC voltmeter, check for correct voltage.
-Measure across ATS terminal lugs N1 and N2.
-Also check N1 to NEUTRAL and N2 to NEUTRAL. - 3.
-When certain that UTILITY supply voltage is correct and compatible with transfer switch ratings, turn OFF the UTILITY supply to the transfer switch. - 4.
-On the generator panel, set the AUTO/OFF/ MANUAL switch to MANUAL position.
-The generator should crank and start. - 5.
-Let the generator stabilize and warm up at no-load for at least five minutes. - 6.
-Set the generator's main circuit breaker (CB1) to its ON or CLOSED position.
+2. With an accurate AC voltmeter, check for correct voltage.
+Measure across ATS terminal lugs N1 and N2; N1 to NEUTRAL and N2 to NEUTRAL.

+A DANGER!

+FAILURE TO TURN OFF THE UTILITY SUPPLY BEFORE WORKING ON THE UTILITY CON-NECTIONS OF THE ATS WILL RESULT IN EXTREMELY DANGEROUS AND POSSIBLY FATAL ELECTRICAL SHOCK.

+5. When certain that UTILITY supply voltage is correct and compatible with transfer switch ratings, turn OFF the UTILITY supply to the transfer switch.